lyx190/readthedocs_test/source/index.rst

-.. _main:

 PCLCV API Documentation
 =======================

-Welcome to project **PCLCV**, which consists of seven area of computer vision algorithms based on deep learning: Object Detection, Generative Adversarial Network, Video Action Analysis, Mono Depth Estimation, Activate Learning, Object Tracking and Segmentation, aiming to simplifies algorithms research experiments.
+Welcome to project ``PCLCV``, which is an open source collection of algorithms using deep learning in several fields of computer vision based on **PyTorch**:
+*Object Detection*, *Generative Adversarial Network*, *Video Action Analysis*, *Mono Depth Estimation*, *Activate Learning*, *Object Tracking* and *Segmentation*, aiming to simplifies algorithms research experiments.

 .. note::
    This documentation contains only API introduction of the project, the